sammi-turner/Assorted-Golang/README.md

 In this conversation [conversation with Chat-GPT](https://chat.openai.com/share/b7e57624-f1cd-4d2c-b0dc-fbd2daa7fc9f) I was given the basic functionality I needed.

-After making some minor adjustments to the app, I uploaded it to this repo as "tui-todos".

 <br>

 ## Hacking the context window limit